MetaBorgCube/pcf-tutorial/README.md

   == (\x1 : t1 -> t2. e2) (fix \x1 : t1 -> t2. \x2 : t1. e1)
 ```

+As you can see, we can use lambdas for binding variables in a `let`, and we can use `fix` for recursive definitions in `letrec`.
+Function definition syntax in `let` is of course also just sugar for lambdas.

 ### Stratego 2

+Let's turn these equations into executable code.
+We will use the term-writing language Stratego 2 for this task.
+You can find code of this language in `.str2` files such as `src/`

 ## Static Semantics